 Please Contact Us with any questions about the use of this text as a required reading in this course.

 This course will be offered as a live, interactive remote course on Zoom, taught by an instructor who will teach introductory didactic lectures and answer questions.
-Participants in the two-day in-person course must complete this portion prior to attending.

 Upon completion of this continuing education seminar, participants will be able to: